Viking Compass Tattoos

-This could be anything from a loved one’s name, your place of birth or an intention that you have set out for your life.
+This could be anything from a loved one’s name, your place of birth, or an intention that you have set out for your life.

 Viking Compass Tattoo Placement

-Although the placement of the Viking compass tattoo is by no means restricted to location or placement, the said placement thereof could give a great indication as to what the interpretation is behind it.
+Although the placement of the Viking compass tattoo is by no means limited to location or placement, the said placement thereof could give a great indication as to what the interpretation is behind it.

-In terms of the Viking Compass tattoo placement on the body, it’s intention could be interpreted depending on where it’s been placed.
+In terms of the Viking Compass tattoo placement on the body, its intention could be interpreted depending on where it’s been placed.